nacjacds/Telecom_Churn_Predictor/README.md

-# Customer Churn Prediction for a Telecommunications Company
+# Customer Churn Prediction for a Telecom Provider

 This project aims to predict customer churn for a telecommunications company using machine learning models.
 Customer churn prediction helps the company identify customers who are likely to cancel their service, enabling proactive retention strategies.